L'Arche d'Oé, heritage center

 Children's play areas have been set aside for them to discover during their visit.

-Every week, during the winter and summer tourist seasons, one or more activities are offered during the day or evening: guided tours, butter-making, discovery workshops, snacks, storytelling evenings, etc.
+Each week, during the winter and summer tourist seasons, one or more activities are offered during the day or evening: guided tours, butter-making, discovery workshops, snacks, storytelling evenings, etc.

-Complementary welcome
+Additional welcome

 Services

-- Individual guided tours
+- Guided individual tours

 - Guided group tours